Post-Christmas Storm Could Stretch Out Over Days: Here's Projected Timing

 According to current forecast models, the system will move in from the Midwest on Tuesday, Dec.
-26, just in time to affect post-Christmas travel.
+26, just in time to affect post-Christmas travel, the National Weather Service says.

 It's then expected to linger into Wednesday, Dec.
 27, and possibly Thursday, Dec.
 28 as well.